Sekai-World/sekai-viewer/CONTRIBUTING.md

 - Becoming a maintainer

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.
+Pull requests should be only against `dev` branch, a pull request targeting `main` branch will be closed.

 ## We Welcome All Kinds of Code Changes Through Pull Requests
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo.
+2. Switch to branch `dev`, or create a branch based on `dev`.
-2. ~~If you've added code that should be tested, add tests.
+3. ~~If you've added code that should be tested, add tests.
 (Not yet)~~
-3. ~~Ensure the test suite passes.
+4. ~~Ensure the test suite passes.
 (Not yet)~~
-4. Make sure your code lints.
+5. Make sure your code lints.
-5. Format you code with `prettier`.
+6. Format you code with `prettier`.
-6. Commit message with [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) style
+7. Commit message with [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) style
-7. Issue that pull request!
+8. Issue that pull request against `dev` branch!

 ## Any contributions you make will be under the GNU GENERAL PUBLIC LICENSE
 In short, when you submit code changes, your submissions are understood to be under the same [GNU GENERAL PUBLIC LICENSE](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.